-The PIA process helps to identify and manage the privacy risks that may arise from using AI systems and projects that involve personal and health information as the PPIP Act and HRIP Act already set out the rules for how to handle such information.
+The PIA process helps to identify and manage the privacy risks that may arise from using AI systems and projects that involve personal and health information.
+The IPC considers that the PIA process is suitable for this purpose, since the PPIP Act and HRIP Act already set out the rules for how to handle such information.